-In Sections \ref{sec:preliminaries2} and \ref{sec:wrinklingHaefliger}, the key property we will need from our partial differential relations is that they should be intrinsically formulated, not depending on the particular manifold in which they live.

-To this end, we use the notion of a natural fiber bundle \cite{PalTe}: \begin{definition} A \textbf{natural fiber bundle} of dimension $n$ is a functor $\Psi$ from the category $\Man_n$ of $n$-manifolds (with embeddings as morphisms) to the category of fiber bundles (with fibered maps as morphisms), such that: \begin{itemize} \item $\Psi(M)$ is a fiber bundle over $M$ for every manifold $M$, and \item $\Psi(f) : \Psi(M) \rightarrow \Psi(N)$ covers $f$ for every embedding $f:M \rightarrow N$ between manifolds. \end{itemize} \end{definition} For notational convenience we will often just write $\Psi \rightarrow M$ to mean $\Psi(M)$.
-From the definition it follows that the pseudogroup of local diffeomorphisms $\Diff_\loc(M)$ acts on $\Psi(M)$.
+In \cref{ssec:solutions} we defined a partial differential relation as a subset of $J^r\Psi \to M$.
+However, we can also intrinsically formulate them, such that they do not depend on the particular manifold over which they live.
+To this end, we use the notion of a natural fiber bundle~ \cite{nijenhuis1972natural,PalTe}: \begin{definition} A \textbf{natural fiber bundle} of dimension $n$ is a functor $\Psi$ from the category $\Man_n$ of $n$-manifolds (with embeddings as morphisms) to the category of fiber bundles $\Fib_n$ over $n$-manifolds (with fibered maps as morphisms), such that: \begin{itemize} \item $\Psi(M)$ is a fiber bundle over $M$ for every manifold $M$, and \item $\Psi(f) : \Psi(M) \rightarrow \Psi(N)$ covers $f$ for every embedding $f:M \rightarrow N$ between manifolds. \end{itemize} \end{definition} For notational convenience we will often just write $\Psi \rightarrow M$ to mean $\Psi(M)$.

-A large class of examples can be derived from the tangent bundle.
-This includes the frame bundle, the cotangent bundle, and their wedge and symmetric products.
-An important operation that preserves the naturality of a fiber bundle is taking $r$-jets.
-Any morphism $\Psi(f): \Psi(M) \to \Psi(N)$ lifts to a morphism $j^r\Psi(f): j^r\Psi(M) \to j^r\Psi(N)$ by looking at its action on $r$-jet equivalence classes.
+An example of a natural bundle is the tangent bundle, from which other examples can be derived such as the frame bundle, the cotangent bundle, and their wedge and symmetric products.
+Another important operation that preserves the naturality of a fiber bundle is taking $r$-jets.
+Any morphism $\Psi(f): \Psi(M) \to \Psi(N)$ lifts to a morphism $j^r\Psi(f): J^r\Psi(M) \to J^r\Psi(N)$ by considering its action on $r$-jets.